How Reflow Works

 Example 2: Longer Replacement Text

-- Rewrap redistributes words across available lines
+- Rewrap redistributes text across the available width

 - Python